MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-correct-cancel-unpaid-purchase-invoices.md

 ---
 title: Amend or Cancel Unpaid Purchase Invoices (contains video)
-description: Explains how to correct, cancel, or undo a posted purchase invoice and automatically create a purchase credit memo.
+description: 'Explains how to correct, cancel, or undo a posted purchase invoice and automatically create a purchase credit memo.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: undo, credit memo, return ms.search.form: 138, 140, 146
+ms.search.keywords: 'undo, credit memo, return' ms.search.form: '138, 140, 146'
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 71356d981573447b6dc012066eedce38d1b77c38
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9534605"
 ---
-# <a name="correct-or-cancel-unpaid-purchase-invoices"></a>Correct or Cancel Unpaid Purchase Invoices
+# Correct or Cancel Unpaid Purchase Invoices

 You can correct or cancel a posted purchase invoice.
 This is useful if you want to correct a typing mistake, or if you want to change the purchase early in the order process.